Behavioral Experiments in Health Economics

 Jürges, H., & Köberlein, J. (2015).
 What explains DRG upcoding in neonatology?
 The roles of financial incentives and infant health.
 Journal of Health Economics, 43, 13–26.Find this resource:

 Kagel, J. H. (2015).
 Laboratory experiments: The lab in relationship to field experiments, field data, and economic theory.
 In G. Frechette & A. Schotter (Eds.), Handbook of experimental economic methodology (pp. 339–359).
-Oxford: Oxford University Press.Find this resource:
+Oxford, UK: Oxford University Press.Find this resource:

 Kagel, J. H., Battalio, R. C., Rachlin, H., & Green, L. (1981).
 Demand curves for animal consumers.
 Quarterly Journal of Economics, 96, 1–15.Find this resource: